-Our mission is to help individuals with the prevention and support of health concerns to allow for happiness and prosperity.
-As a family practice, we support families young and old, to keep you healthy to enjoy all of the fun and adventure life has to offer.
+Our mission is to empower your body to function at its best.
+As a family practice, we support all ages, to improve your daily quality of life as you enjoy all of the fun and adventure life has to offer.

 What is acupuncture?

 Acupuncture is a 4,000 year old medicine that is one of the therapies used in Traditional Chinese Medicine.
 Thin, flexible, disposable needles are inserted into specific acupuncture points to achieve movement of qi (“chee”) and blood through your body.
 It works by reminding your body how to use its resources most efficiently.
 Learn more about How it Works and Who Can Benefit.